ironbar/aimo/docs/modeling/Iteration_01.md

 - [ ] Problems when generating loops. https://huggingface.co/docs/transformers/en/main_classes/text_generation.
 That is `frequency_penalty` on OpenAI but on huggingface there are other options.
 - [ ] Analyze deepseekmath library and define experiments
+- [ ] Lower temperature when using few-shot to see if it returns more boxed answers